minnukota381/Learn-JavaScript-Beginner-Projects/README.md

 Welcome to the Learn JavaScript Beginner Projects repository!
 This repository contains a collection of beginner-friendly JavaScript projects designed to help you practice and improve your JavaScript skills.

-## Table of Contents

-Introduction
-Projects
-Installation
-Usage
-Contributing
-License
-Contact
-Introduction
-This repository is a curated collection of simple JavaScript projects, ideal for beginners.
-Each project is designed to cover fundamental concepts and techniques in JavaScript, making it a perfect resource for anyone starting their journey in web development.

 ## Projects

 Here is a list of the projects included in this repository: